Forensic GenealogyGenealogical research, analysis, and reporting in cases with legal implications.

 All our researchers are members of the Association of Professional Genealogists (APG) and have signed its Code of Ethics.
-Catherine Desmarais, Ruy Cardoso, Sharon Hoyt, and Michael Leclerc are associates of the Board for Certification of Genealogists (BCG) and have subscribed to its Code of Ethics as well.
-Catherine and Ami are members of the Council for the Advancement of Forensic Genealogy and adhere to its Standards of Practice and Conduct.
+Catherine Desmarais, Ruy Cardoso, Craig Scott, and Karen Stanbary are associates of the Board for Certification of Genealogists (BCG) and have subscribed to its Code of Ethics as well.
+Catherine is a member of the Council for the Advancement of Forensic Genealogy and adheres to its Standards of Practice and Conduct.

 Why choose us?
 Our experience, expertise, and ethics.

 An experienced, Board-certified genealogist manages every case, and all our researchers participate in extensive continuing education.
 We all subscribe to the Code of Ethics for the Association of Professional Genealogists and other professional groups to which we belong.

 We have thousands of combined professional research hours, all of which are billed hourly, never on a contingent basis.
 Our cases have involved research throughout the United States as well as in Belgium, the Czech Republic, Germany, Hungary, Ireland, Italy, Serbia, Slovakia, Switzerland, and more.
 Our reports and affidavits have been accepted in New York, Vermont, and Massachusetts courts for a decade.
 Here are just a few sample cases we have solved: